 - pursue the perpetrator on risky or dangerous chases (either on foot or in a car).

-In addition, a citizen should try to get law enforcement officers involved as soon as possible once he initiates an arrest.
+In addition, you should try to get law enforcement officers involved as soon as possible once you initiate an arrest.
 This includes:

 - contacting 9-1-1,